Jury selection off to fast start in Sandusky sex abuse trial

 "WE'RE IN RURAL PENNSYLVANIA"

-Underscoring the web of relationships, one of the jurors is a woman who said she was acquainted with the father of a key prosecution witness, former graduate assistant coach Mike McQueary, according to a reporter covering the proceedings on a pool basis.
+Underscoring the web of relationships, one of the jurors is a woman who said she has had contact with the father of a key prosecution witness, former graduate assistant coach Mike McQueary, according to a reporter covering the proceedings on a pool basis.

 The juror's husband worked as a doctor at a medical practice managed by McQueary's father, John McQueary.
 The younger McQueary has alleged he saw Sandusky raping a boy in a shower in a Penn State locker room in 2001 and told his father about it.